-Does this mean every bowling ball thrown by a no-thumb or two-handed bowler who uses no thumb is now going to be illegal and have to be re-drilled?
+Is a bowling ball with a thumb hole thrown by a no-thumb or two-handed bowler legal?

-No. If a bowler doesn't use their thumb during a delivery, they can either have a thumb hole or a balance hole but not both.
-If the ball has a thumb hole but the bowler doesn't use it, then as long as it meets static balance requirements, the ball is allowed.
+For the 2019-2020 season, a bowler who doesn't use the thumb during a delivery, can either have a thumb hole or a balance hole but not both.
+If the ball has a thumb hole but the bowler doesn't use it, then as long as it meets static balance of 3 ounce top weight, 1 ounce side weight and 1 ounce finger/thumb weight and does not have an interchangeable device for the thumbhole, the ball is allowed.
 If the ball has both a thumb hole and a balance hole, the bowler needs to plug at least one of them.